scoredetect/timestamps/README.md

 ## Overview

 Timestamps allow you to increase content authenticity by displaying a rich timeline of your post updates.
-The timeline can be independently verified by the public, as a verification factor for your content.
+The timeline can be independently verified by the public.

 ## Documentation